GeaucefStone/Sortition/README.md

 2. Generate tables in Markdown files for better human readability (Complete)

 3. Tie a specific folder to both apps to eliminate the need to copy and paste generated files.
+(Complete)

 **Long Term**

+Limit individual files by 1000 people, and enable Roster Selector to scan multiple files simultaneously.
+An extra directory may be required for organization.

 Current: Rust (prototype)
 Future: SPARK/Ada (production)